Carbon capture and storage in Australia: Callide Oxyfuel Project, Queensland

 The project demonstrated more than 10,000 hours of oxy-combustion and more than 5,000 hours of carbon capture.

 The Callide Oxyfuel Project demonstrated that new technology could be applied to an old power station to produce cleaner electricity.
 Built in the 1960s, the Callide A Power Station near Biloela in Central Queensland was chosen as the project’s demonstration site.
 Retrofitting the Callide A Power Station with oxyfuel technology represented a low-risk and cost- and time-effective way to demonstrate clean coal technology on an industrial scale, and represented a new stage in the station’s history.

 In 2017, Martin Moore, chief executive officer of project proponent CS Energy said of the Callide project:

 International Power Carbon Capture Plant, Victoria (Hazelwood 2030)

-A post-combustion capture plant operated at the International Power GDF Suez Hazelwood Power Station Hazelwood.
+A post-combustion capture plant operated at the International Power GDF Suez Hazelwood Power Station.

 When announced in 2007, the project was originally planned as a retro-fit of one of Hazelwood's eight generating units, which would have reduced its emissions intensity by 20% (500,000 tonnes per annum).
 It was offered a $50 million federal government grant from the Low Emissions Technology Development Fund and a $30 million Victorian government grant from the Energy Technology Innovation Strategy.

 A pilot program with a more modest capture objective was completed.
 The solvent capture plant cost $10 million (including grants from state and federal governments) and began operation in 2009, capturing and chemically sequestered CO_{2} at a nominal rate of 10,000 tonnes per annum.

 Hazelwood Power Station closed in March 2017.